Amet13/ODYSSEY/Documentation/CLI.md

 - Download the latest CLI from releases.
 - Run reservations using your export token.
 - Upload logs for debugging.

+**Refer to `.github/workflows/scheduled-reservations.yml` pipeline** for the complete automation setup.

 ## 🔒 Security